 The DRSCA is presented each year to a UW Bothell faculty member in recognition of scholarly or creative achievement that exemplifies the standards of excellence that are required by the research intensive education environment of University of Washington Bothell.
-The DRSCA recipient will receive an honorarium of $5,000, be recognized at spring commencement, honored at the UW Bothell Faculty Recognition Reception and at the Awards of Excellence Ceremony at UW Seattle during spring quarter.
+The DRSCA recipient will receive an honorarium of $5,000, is recognized at spring commencement and is honored at the UW Bothell Faculty Recognition Reception.
 The recipient will be asked to provide a campus-wide presentation of his-her work as well as a presentation for first-year students.

 Criteria for consideration for this award include:

 - Distinction in or contribution to his/her scholarly field;